ros2/rclc/README.md

 ## Requirements, how to build, test and install

 Source your ROS2 `distribution` with `source /opt/ros/distribution/setup.bash`.
+This will setup the environment variable `$ROS-DISTRO`.
 Clone the repository into a ROS2 workspace (e.g. `~/ros2_ws/`) and build the packages using `colcon build` from the [Colcon Command Line Tools](https://colcon.readthedocs.io/en/released/).
 To test the RCLC package run `colcon test` or if you have multiple repositories in this workspace `colcon test --packages-select rclc`.
 For correct installation of the `rclc`-package do a `source ~/ros2_ws/install/local_setup.bash`.
 Then you are ready to run the examples in the `rclc_examples` package.

 The following repositories might not be in the default ROS 2 distribution: osrf_testing_tools_cpp and test_msgs.
-In this case install them manually (DISTRO beeing the name of your ROS 2 distribution):
+In this case install them manually:

 ```C
  sudo apt-get install ros-$ROS_DISTRO-osrf-testing-tools-cpp